What is the meaning of BPA, and how does it affect my coding?

 Following this decision in February 2018 the EU decided to limit “bisphenol A in varnishes and coatings intended to come into contact with food and in regards to the use of that substance in plastic food contact”.
 This is now limited to a maximum of 0.05 mg of BPA per kilo of food allowed to transmit from the packaging into the food.

-The EU is awaiting results from a BPA study in America and further advice from ESHA expected by the end of 2019, before making a further decision on whether to remove BPA from food packaging all together.
+The EU is awaiting results from a BPA study in America and further advice from ESHA, before making a further decision on whether to remove BPA from food packaging all together.
 This decision should be adapted in early 2020.